biraj01/nepalichat.io/README.md

 Privacy and Security: Your privacy is our priority; robust security measures are in place to ensure a safe experience.
 Join NepaliChat.io

-To experience NepaliChat.io, visit our website at NepaliChat.io and sign up for a free account.
+To experience NepaliChat.io, visit our website at [Nepali Chat](https://nepalichat.io) and sign up for a free account.
 Join our growing community, engage in meaningful conversations, and be a part of the global Nepali network.

 Contact Us
 Have questions, suggestions, or feedback?
 We'd love to hear from you!
 Please contact us at hello@nepalichat.io to connect with our support team.